 Human beings are not defined by Nightingale specifically.
 They are defined in relation to their environment and the impact of the environment upon them.

-The physical environment is stressed by Nightingale in her writing.
-In her theory, Nightingale’s writings reflect a community health model in which all that surrounds human beings is considered in relation to their state of health.
+Nightingale stresses the physical environment in her writing.
+In her theory, Nightingale’s writings reflect a community health model in which all that surrounds human beings is considered concerning their health state.

-She believed that nursing should provide care to the healthy as well as the ill and discussed health promotion as an activity in which nurses should engage.
+She believed that nursing should provide care to the healthy and the ill and discussed health promotion as an activity in which nurses should engage.

 Subconcepts of the Environmental Theory